datacarpentry/astronomy-python/_episodes/04-select.md

 2. Search a larger region while still downloading a manageable amount of data.

-In the next lesson, we'll learn about the database `JOIN` operation and use it to download photometry data from Pan-STARRS.
+In the next lesson, we'll learn about the database `JOIN` operation, which we will use in later lessons to join our Gaia data with photometry data from Pan-STARRS.